Anyone submitting a self-assessment tax return for the first time will need to register by 5...

 21. How can I make sure I will keep control of the business if I get divorced?

 In general, your spouse is likely to have a claim to a share in any assets.
-This applies even if you have worked to build up your business while your spouse has been a 'homemaker': the courts may well decide that you each contributed equally (though in different ways).
+This applies even if you have worked in the business while your spouse has raised the children and kept your home: the courts may well decide that you each contributed equally (though in different ways).

 Once divorce proceedings are underway, you are unlikely to be able to remove your spouse's claim to a share of the business.
 You may be able to negotiate an agreement where you retain, say, the business, but your spouse gets a correspondingly large share of other assets (such as the house or your pension fund).